Small Latin squares and quasigroups

-Latin squares and quasigroups are equivalent mathematical objects, although the former has a combinatorial nature while the latter is more algebraic.
+Latin squares and finite quasigroups are equivalent mathematical objects, although the former has a combinatorial nature while the latter is more algebraic.
 The listing below will consider the examples of some very small orders, which is the side length of the square, or the number of elements in the equivalent quasigroup.

 The equivalence

 Given a quasigroup Q with n elements, its Cayley table (almost universally called its multiplication table) is an (n + 1) × (n + 1) table that includes borders; a top row of column headers and a left column of row headers.
 Removing the borders leaves an n × n array that is a Latin square.
 This process can be reversed, starting with a Latin square, introduce a bordering row and column to obtain the multiplication table of a quasigroup.
 While there is complete arbitrariness in how this bordering is done, the quasigroups obtained by different choices are sometimes equivalent in the sense given below.